-Sammy Spider took a walk through Bed Tyme Tales Storyland on a cold and shivery autumn morning.
+Sammy Spider took a walk through Storyland on a cold and shivery autumn morning.
 He walked so far that he found himself at the northern edge, the edge where the wildest animals roam, the edge where the trees stop growing and the edge where the darkest night meet the brightest stars.

 “Oh dear,” said Sammy.
 “Where did I end up?
 It is so eerie here.
 It is scary.”

 Sammy saw something up ahead and he felt the need to check it out.

 “I found a cave,” said Sammy to himself.
 “This is very exciting.”